The term open source refers to something people can modify and share because its design is publicly accessible.

 Is open source software only important to computer programmers?

-Cloud computing applications run "on top" of additional software that helps them operate smoothly and effectively.
-The software that runs "underneath" cloud computing applications acts as a platform for those applications.
+Cloud computing applications run "on top" of additional software that helps them operate smoothly and efficiently, so people will often say that software running "underneath" cloud computing applications acts as a "platform" for those applications.
 Cloud computing platforms can be open source or closed source.
 OpenStack is an example of an open source cloud computing platform.

 Why do people prefer using open source software?

-Others like open source software because it helps them become better programmers.
-Because open source code is publicly accessible, students can learn to make better software by studying what others have written.
-They can also share their work with others, inviting comment and critique.
+Training.
+Other people like open source software because it helps them become better programmers.
+Because open source code is publicly accessible, students can easily study it as they learn to make better software.
+Students can also share their work with others, inviting comment and critique, as they develop their skills.
+When people discover mistakes in programs' source code, they can share those mistakes with others to help them avoid making those same mistakes themselves.

+Security.
 Some people prefer open source software because they consider it more secure and stable than proprietary software.
 Because anyone can view and modify open source software, someone might spot and correct errors or omissions that a program's original authors might have missed.
-And because so many programmers can work on a piece of open source software without asking for permission from original authors, open source software is generally fixed, updated, and upgraded quickly.
+And because so many programmers can work on a piece of open source software without asking for permission from original authors, they can fix, update, and upgrade open source software more quickly than they can proprietary software.

+Stability.
 Many users prefer open source software to proprietary software for important, long-term projects.
-Because the source code for open source software is distributed publicly, users that rely on software for critical tasks can be sure their tools won't disappear or fall into disrepair if their original creators stop working on them.
+Because programmers publicly distribute the source code for open source software, users relying on that software for critical tasks can be sure their tools won't disappear or fall into disrepair if their original creators stop working on them.
+Additionally, open source software tends to both incorporate and operate according to open standards.

 Doesn't "open source" just mean something is free of charge?